kihapper/TheirTube/README copy.md

 ## Screenshot

-Everytime it gets the data, it will also get a screenshot of the Youtube top-page.
-You can see them in the __/screenshot/images__ folder.
+Every time it gets the data, it will also get a screenshot of the Youtube top-page.
+It will create a new folder everyday in the manner of the file structure below.

 ```javascript
 .